rao123dk/ouput.js/README.md

 console.log(Math.round(a) + 2);
 console.log(~~a + 2);
 But If input_data = "100.11";
-then above some methods are not ablicable here.
+then above some methods are not applicable in this condition.
 Lets change,
 console.log(+a + 2);
 console.log(Number(a) + 2);